-The first works purchased for the collection were Orbit I and Orbit II by Japanese born Masaru Takiguchi who was a guest artist teaching in the Art Department for the 1969-70 term.
+The first works purchased for the collection were Orbit I and Orbit II by Japanese born Masaru Takiguchi , a guest artist was teaching in the Art Department for the 1969-70 term.
 Orbit I was installed in the lobby of the Science & Research Building and Orbit II for Krost Hall of the Bates School of Law.
 The large scale bronze Albertus Magnus by the German artist Gerhard Marcks was the first work purchased for outdoor placement and located at the entrance to the Law Center complex in 1970.
-By 1976 the University had 14 works in the collection.
-Today, the collection numbers over 450 works located not only on the Main Campus, but on the Clear Lake, Downtown, Victoria and Sugar Land campuses as well.
-We are continually adding to the Collection.
+Today, the collection numbers over 600 works located at all UH System Universities featuring regional and internationally acclaimed artists.